List of General Hospital characters introduced in the 1990s: Storylines

 Soon the following year, Taggert was shocked to come upon a car accident involving Elizabeth Webber, Courtney Matthews and his sister Gia.
 Liz's life was threatened by the crash, and Gia was at fault, but Liz had no memory of it.

 Taggert became suspicious about his sister's involvement in the car accident, and was certain Nikolas Cassadine was the true guilty party.
 Gia was an unwitting accomplice.
 Taggert placed an undercover officer, Sharifa, in Wyndemere to uncover proof of Nikolas's dealings.

 At this time, Nikolas' grandmother, Helena Cassadine managed to escape from police custody.
 Helena took refuge in the tunnels of Wyndemere, where she overheard Nikolas and Gia discussing their cover-up of the automobile accident.
 Helena blackmailed Gia into helping her escape.

 Taggert was shocked when Sharifa uncovered proof Gia was responsible for the accident, as well as helping the fugitive Helena evade the authorities.
 Taggert confronted Gia and Nikolas with the video evidence, but could not bring himself to arrest his little sister.

 By 2003, Taggert was frustrated over the way Scott Baldwin was abusing his power as District Attorney to push his own agenda against Sonny.
 Taggert wanted to take Sonny down as much as Scott did, but could not agree with Scott's illegal methods.
-Scott, not wanting Taggert to get in his way, set Taggert up as a scapegoat in Scott's sudden campaign to do away with "dirty cops."
+Scott, not wanting Taggert to get in his way, set Taggert up as a scapegoat in Scott's sudden campaign to do away with "dirty cops".
 Offering Taggert no other choice, Scott forced Taggert to take a job on the police force in Portland, Oregon.

 In January 2020, Taggert returns to Port Charles at the invitation of Jordan Ashford.
+It is revealed that Jordan and Marcus had previously worked together and were concerned that they might be targeted by people that had been incarcerated as a result of the evidence they had obtained against them.
+It was also revealed that Taggert is the father of Trina Robinson.
+However, this was later proven to be a lie told to her by her mother and a DNA test in 2023 revealed Curtis Ashford to be her biological father.
+After an emotional response to the news, Taggert has vanished.